 Current use of Medicare and Health Savings Accounts

 As mentioned above, once an individual starts Medicare, they can no longer put funds in their HSA accounts.
 They can use the accounts’ funds to pay for their Medicare costs.

-Usually, with an HSA, you’re not allowed to use your HSA funds to pay for health insurance premiums.
+Usually, with an HSA, you can’t use your HSA funds to pay for health insurance premiums.
 However, the current rules allow Medicare beneficiaries to use their HSA funds to pay their Medicare premiums.
 Medicare beneficiaries can also withdraw money from their health savings account for non-medical items without penalty.

 Common uses that Medicare beneficiaries use their HSAs for include: